Introduction

 One of the best ways to recover from bolting is to replant quickly.

 In summer, you may still have time to sow another fast crop, especially if you catch the problem early.
-Good follow-on options can include:
+Good follow-on options include:

 - Lettuce mixes